-Key audit matter How our audit addressed the key audit matter Completeness of Sales Revenue Revenue is recognised when the control of the underlying product has been transferred to the customer.
+Completeness of Sales Revenue

+Revenue is recognised when the control of the underlying product has been transferred to the customer.

 The point in time of transfer of control does vary depending on the individual terms of the contract of sale.
 For local furniture sales, this usually occurs when the product is received by the customer, however, for some international sales, transfer occurs upon loading of the product onto the relevant carrier at the port of departure.

-There is a risk that revenue may be understated as a result of sales being made to customers but not being recorded in the financial statements.
+There is a risk that revenue may be misstated as a result of sales being made to customers but not being recorded in the financial statements.
 Management comprises of only a small number of personnel and management can potentially override controls in place to achieve this.

+How our audit addressed the key audit matter

 We identified completeness of sales revenue as a significant risk, requiring special audit consideration.

-Our audit procedures included, amongst others, the following: Understanding and considering the appropriateness of the company's revenue recognition and accounting policies for the different types of sales.
-Understanding, evaluation and validation of controls over the sales business process.
-Substantive test of details over sales transactions including verification of the sales against commercial invoices, verification of evidence of receipt of the products by the customers, settlement of the sales transaction, and for international sales, examination of the related shipping documents to ensure the time of recognition of revenue is appropriate.
-Completing cutoff testing to ascertain that revenue had been recorded in the correct period and recorded completely for the sales.
-Testing the sequence of the invoices and validating reasons for missing invoice numbers from the sequence for the period 1 January 2020 to 31 December 2020.
-A selection of manual journals posted in the sales revenue accounts were tested back to supporting documentation.
-The movement in Gross Profit margins between the current year and the prior year was also reviewed and the reasons for the company's disclosures in respect of revenue.
+Our audit procedures included, amongst others, the following:

+- Understanding and considering the appropriateness of the company's revenue recognition and accounting policies for the different types of sales. - Understanding, evaluation and validation of controls over the sales business process. - Substantive test of details over sales transactions including verification of the sales against commercial invoices, verification of evidence of receipt of the products by the customers, settlement of the sales transaction, and for international sales, examination of the related shipping documents to ensure the time of recognition of revenue is appropriate. - Completing cut-off testing to ascertain that revenue had been recorded in the correct period and recorded completely for the sales. - Testing the sequence of the invoices and validating reasons for missing invoice numbers from the sequence for the period 1 January 2021 to 31 December 2021. - A selection of manual journals posted in the sales revenue accounts were tested back to supporting documentation. - The movement in Gross Profit margins between the current year and the prior year was also reviewed and the reasons for the movement verified. - We also considered the adequacy of the company's disclosures in respect of revenue.